BingiMan/flying-laser-unicorn/README.md

 Implementing a random search button.
 So that when you don't have any idea what you feel like eating.
 You just have to press the button and the app will randomly generate a website for you, so you don't have to choose.
 Adding a like option on restaurants that are posted and on other users comments.
 Using Transition Group React Libary
+Adding the Yelp API so users can check out the location map of the reaturatn they picked

 ## FEATURE LIST

-a user can create an account, sign-in, post a new restaurant, post a comment on a specific restaurant, users can update and delete their specific restaurant or comment they created
+A user can create an account, sign-in, post a new restaurant, post a comment on a specific restaurant.
+Users can also update and delete their specific restaurant or comment they created
--

-username
+### Entity Relationship Diagram

+#### API Endpoint Documentations

+##### Wireframes & Component Heirarchy

+###### List Dependencies